joerg84/terraform-dcos/aws/README.md

 terraform plan --var os=coreos_835.13.0
 ```

+Once `terraform plan` completes successfully you can deploy it by simply doing replacing `plan` with `apply`.
+Read more for more information.

 ## Pro-tip: Use Terraform’s -var-file

 When reading the commands below relating to installing and upgrading, it may be easier for you to keep all these flags in a file instead.
 This way you can make a change to the file and it will persist when you do other commands to your cluster in the future.